 If applicable, you’ll also want to consider your credit card’s travel insurance, which might reimburse you depending on your travel plans.

 Getting refunds with airlines

-Many airlines are now allowing travelers to rebook eligible flights at no cost.
+Many airlines are now allowing travellers to rebook eligible flights at no cost.
 You’ll likely find requirements to have booked a flight before a certain date and for certain dates of travel.

 Keep in mind that most airlines will charge redeposit fees — the cost to return miles to your account — in the event of flight cancellation.
-That said, you might elect to simply change the dates of your travel instead.
+That said, you could simply change the dates of your travel instead.

 Getting refunds with hotels